MairaLimaS/PrimasAdmDataBR/Administrative Data Curation/Guide to Applying the Data Validation Methodology.md

   **Level 4**: Consistency of a variable across different data information systems within the same or different data providers (plausibility or consistency checks across various data information systems).

 - **Products**:
-    - **Level 4**: Consistency across separate domains within the same data provider (plausibility or consistency checks across different domains within the same institution).
+    - **Data descriptive**: Consistency across separate domains within the same data provider (plausibility or consistency checks across different domains within the same institution).

-    - **Level 5**: Consistency with data from other providers (plausibility or consistency checks between the provider's data and external data/information).
+    - **Data Report**:  Document that systematizes the process and results of the initial analysis of one or more datasets.
+The main objective of this report is to provide a clear understanding of the structure, content, quality, and potential issues within the data, serving as a foundation for subsequent steps in data curation, analysis, and utilization.

 ### **Formal Perspective**